roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

 ## Objectives

 The objectives of the reliable web app pattern are straightforward.
-It's designed to help you:
+They are designed to help you:

 ![Objectives](./images/objectives.png)